Where do we go when we die?

 Job describes his life and the experience of death in verse 10.
 Verse 14 describes that Job will wait for the duration of his life in service and labor until his death and appointed time of resurrection.
 Verse 12 helps to clarify that when a person dies, they are not awake again until “the heavens be no more”.
 Job knew that he would have to completely live his life until his death and then sleep in the grave until his resurrection.

 Easton’s Bible Dictionary (originally Ge bene Hinnom; i.e., “the valley of the sons of Hinnom”), a deep, narrow glen to the south of Jerusalem, where the idolatrous Jews offered their children in sacrifice to Molech.
 (2 Chronicles 28:3, 33:6, Jeremiah 7:31, 19:2-6).

 This valley afterward became the common receptacle for all the refuse of the city.
-Here the dead bodies of animals and of criminals, and all kinds of filth, were cast and consumed by fire kept always burning.
+Here the dead bodies of animals, criminals, and all kinds of filth were cast and consumed by fire that always burned.
 In process of time, it became the image of the place of everlasting destruction.
 In this sense, it is used by our Lord in Matthew 5:22, Matthew 5:29, Matthew 5:30, 10:28, 18:9, Matthew 23:15, Matthew 23:33, Mark 9:43, Mark 9:45, Mark 9:47, Luke 12:5.

 In these passages, and also in James 3:6, the word is uniformly rendered “hell,” the Revised Version placing “Gehenna” in the margin.
 (See HELL; HINNOM.)
 Source: https://www.biblestudytools.com/dictionary/gehenna/